Forensic deepfake audio detection using segmental speech features: Overview of acoustic features

 Although MFCCs are the features used in our experiments, they are not directly interpretable in terms of spectral energy distribution.
 To facilitate interpretation, we additionally present log-Mel FBank features as an illustrative tool.
 FBank retains the log energy of each filter prior to DCT, preserving the spectral shape and allowing clearer visual comparison of energy distribution across frequency bands.

-Figure \ref{fig:fbank} shows the z-scored log-Mel FBank energies for two speakers, comparing real and synthetic utterances.
+Figure \ref{fig:fbank} shows the z-scored log-Mel FBank energies\footnote{Note the x-axis represents the center frequencies of the mel filters converted into Hz for interpretability.
+Because the mel filters are evenly spaced in the perceptual mel scale but unevenly distributed in physical frequency (Hz), the spacing appears visually non-uniform, being denser at lower frequencies and sparser at higher ones.
+This is not a plotting error but a property of the mel-to-Hz mapping. } for two speakers, comparing real and synthetic utterances.
+The z-scoring was performed using the standard normalization formula, as illustrated in formula \ref{eq:zscore}, where $x_{i}$ denotes the raw log-Mel filterbank energy at band $i$, $\mu$ is the mean energy of that band, and $\sigma$ is the corresponding standard deviation.

 For each speaker, the differences between real and synthetic speech are minimal, and their spectral contours remain largely similar.
 In contrast, the differences between the two speakers are substantially more pronounced.
 These observations suggest that speaker identity has a stronger influence on FBank structure than the real versus synthetic distinction, and it is likely that real and fake speech of a speaker will have similar MFCCs.
 This is examined in detail in the next section.